DukeRobotics/robosub-ros/catkin_ws/src/controls/README.md

                   Arduino or Simulation
 ```

-### File-by-file description
+### Configuration

-#### Launch and message

-Described above.
+Our configuration files are written in YAML and terminate in `.config`.
+As of now, they only contain thruster information.
+Thrusters are named and given a type.
+A thruster's xyz position is measured in meters from the robot's center of mass, and measurements are done in robot frame.
+A thruster's rpy (roll, pitch, yaw) orientation is measured using extrinsic [Euler angles](https://en.wikipedia.org/wiki/Euler_angles) in degrees as an offset from robot frame.

+Robot frame is defined as the positive x-axis pointing in the "forward" direction of movement, z-axis pointing up, and y-axis follows the right hand rule.

+A thruster's starting orientation when aligned with robot frame is defined as the positive x-axis pointing in the "forward" direction of the thruster's movement, z-axis pointing up, and y-axis following the right hand rule.
+Note that a roll in the thruster orientation theoretically has no effect on its direction of thrust, as it just rotates about the axis of thrust.
+Sending a positive power to a thruster should make it move towards its "forward" or +x direction.
+The ordering of the thruster power outputs is determined by the order in which the thrusters appear the config file.

+`cthulhu.config` is the config file for Cthulhu, our RoboSub 2019 and RoboSub 2020 robot.

-#### Scripts
+### Scripts

 * `state_republisher.py` - listens to Current State Topics and republishes relevant components to their own `/controls/state/...` topics for use in all of the other parts of this controls package.
 * `desired_state.py` - listens to Desired State Topics, warning the user via the console if none or more than one are received, and outputting setpoints to PID loops if desiring position, or powers directly to `thruster_controls` for axes that are velocity/power-controlled.
-* `thruster_controls.py` - listens to control efforts from PID or `desired_state`, uses an instance of `ThrusterManager` to calculate thruster allocations from the them, scales outputs so that the maximum is 1 or -1 in any direction, and publishes to Arudino or simulation movement topics.
+* `thruster_controls.py` - listens to control efforts from PID or `desired_state`, uses an instance of `ThrusterManager` to calculate thruster allocations from the them, scales outputs so that the maximum is 1 or -1 in any direction, and publishes to Arduino or simulation movement topics.
 * `thruster_manager.py` - Defines the `ThrusterManager` class, which reads in config file, creates `Thruster` array from it, and has math for calculating thruster allocations.
 * `thruster.py` - Defines the `Thruster` class, which takes in a position and orientation of a thruster relative to the center of the robot, and then calculates and stores the force and torque it exerts on the robot.
 * `drc_math.py` - A library of mathematical functions for controls.
 (DRC stands for Duke Robotics Club.)
-* `cthulhu.config` - The config file for Cthulhu, our RoboSub 2019 and RoboSub 2020 sub.
-Thrusters are named, given a type, their xyz position is measured in meters from the center of the robot, and their rpy orientation is an offset from robot frame.